ICimpoes/training/type-classes/README.md

 # Type classes and implicits

-Type classes
-have been shown to provide a type-safe solution to important challenges in software engineering and programming languages such as, for example, retroactive extension of programs.
 Typeclass design pattern in Scala is a very powerful type-safe solution to important challenges in software engineering as decoupling and retroactive extension.
 Originally implemented as a Haskell language feature, the typeclass pattern in Scala leverages implicits to achieve additional flexibility and control.